zhanziyang/better-interval/README.md

 ## Example

 - Use BetterInterval to make a moving box animation.
-It moves 3 pixels per 100 milliseconds until the offset reach 1000.
+It moves 3 pixels per 100 milliseconds until the offset reaches 1000.

 ```javascript
 var box = document.querySelector("#box");